Wahya Circle

 A way to tap into this energy, to honor it if you follow this Path, is by making a promise and holding to it.
 You can do this by making detailed plans for your goals, and by studying history and laws regarding contracts related to those goals.
 Furthermore, you may call on Vár to punish oath-breakers — at your own risk as Practitioners of this Path say.
 All of your own broken vows will likely be inspected before action is taken if you do.
 Practitioners of a Norse Path say It is better to make reparation when you break a promise than to wait for the consequences.

-Should you choose Her as your patron deity, Vár does not care for food, unless it is somehow symbolic of something important to you, but She does like incense and fragrant oils.
+According to the Experience of many, should you choose Her as your patron deity, Vár does not care for food, unless it is somehow symbolic of something important to you.
+But She does like incense and fragrant oils.
 Then again, She may come to you completely in a different way.
 Keep an open mind if you do and are asked to do something NO ONE else is.

 The symbol of Var is the oath-ring.
 Arm bands were not merely ornamental.
 They were often used to cement bonds of loyalty between a lord and his warriors in a society where men lived and died by their honor, and often the sword.
 They were often bestowed upon young adult males to symbolize their coming of age.
 In addition, some groups used the rings—which were made of precious metals—as a form of, easily transportable (and protectable) currency, in a time before coins or paper money.